TelegramBots/book/src/3/files/download.md

 The URL from which you can now download the file is `https://api.telegram.org/file/bot<token>/<FilePath>`.

-To download file you can use `DownloadFileAsync` function:
+To download file you can use `DownloadFile` function:

 ```C#
 {{#include ../../../Examples/3/Files.cs:download-file}}
 ```

-For your convenience the library provides you a helper function that does both - `GetInfoAndDownloadFileAsync`:
+For your convenience the library provides you a helper function that does both - `GetInfoAndDownloadFile`:

 ```C#
 {{#include ../../../Examples/3/Files.cs:get-and-download-file}}